zimtsui/amenda/README.md

 [![Npm package version](https://img.shields.io/npm/v/@zimtsui/amenda?style=flat-square)](https://www.npmjs.com/package/@zimtsui/amenda)

-Amenda is another AI workflow orchestrator powered by the most native capabilities of TypeScript.
+Amenda is an AI workflow orchestrator powered by the most native capabilities of TypeScript.

+**You may have to be very familiar with TypeScript type system to read this document.**

 ## Rationale